Skims: History

+In October 2023, Skims announced the company's first venture into menswear with a collection of underwear, t-shirts, socks, and tank tops designed for men.

+Additionally, in December 2024, actress Nia Long was featured in a Skims shapewear campaign.

 Products

-Skims is notable for its wide range of sizes that range from XXS to 5XL.
-Skims shape wear also comes in nine different shades to accommodate different skin tones.
-In addition to shape wear, Skims has released many different collections in lounge wear, lingerie and accessories including bras, underwear, bodysuits, dresses, shorts, sweatpants, tops, hoodies, sweaters and slides.
+Skims produces clothes in sizes ranging from XXS to 5XL.
+The brand's shapewear was designed to accommodate different skin tones, and comes in nine shades.
+In addition to shapewear, Skims has released an array of collections in loungewear, lingerie, and accessories, including bras, underwear, bodysuits, dresses, shorts, sweatpants, tops, hoodies, sweaters, and slides.

-Initially sold direct to consumer via SKIMS.com, Skims products are now being sold on a variety of websites and in Nordstrom stores.
+The brand originally only sold to consumers via their website, skims.com, but availability later extended to a variety of online websites and in-store at Nordstrom.

 Collaborations

-Skims has collaborated with many companies.
 In 2021, the company established a partnership with the United States Olympics team providing Team USA and Skims branded athleisure for its athletes.
 The athletes wore the clothing during the 2020 Summer Olympics and Paralympics in Tokyo, and at the 2022 Winter Olympics in Beijing.

 In October 2021, the company collaborated with Italian fashion house Fendi, creating a capsule collection of FENDI x SKIMS branded shapewear, leather dresses, and swimsuits.
 The collaboration was inspired by a Fendi collection previously released in 1978 by Karl Lagerfeld.
 Bloomberg News reported that the collaboration generated an estimated US$3 million in sales within 10 minutes of its release.

+In September 2023, the company and the National Basketball Association (NBA) announced a multiyear partnership in making Skims the official underwear partner of the NBA, the Women's National Basketball League (WNBA), and USA Basketball.
+As part of the partnership, Skims received media exposure across several league platforms, including on-court virtual signage during NBA and WNBA broadcasts, as well as on the leagues' official social and digital platforms.
+The company and its products were also highlighted at USA Basketball marquee events, including the USA Basketball Showcase, which features USA men's and women's national team exhibition games before major international competitions.

 Controversies

-The company was originally named Kimono by Kardashian and Jens Grede.
+The company was originally named Kimono Intimates by Kardashian and Jens Grede.
 The company's initial name was criticized by critics which argued that it disrespected Japanese culture and ignored the significance behind the country's traditional outfit.
-Before its launch, the hashtag "#KimOhNo" began trending on Twitter, and the mayor of Kyoto, Daisaku Kadokawa, wrote to Kardashian asking her to reconsider the company name and trademark for Kimono.
-In response to public pressure, Kardashian announced that she would change the company's name to Skims.
+The mayor of Kyoto, Daisaku Kadokawa, wrote to Kardashian asking her to reconsider the company name and trademark for Kimono.
+Later, Kardashian announced that she would change the company's name to Skims.

-Skims has been accused of photoshopping numerous advertising campaigns.
-In February 2021, Kendall Jenner, Kardashian's half-sister, was accused of photoshopping ad campaign images and video to her own social media.
-In June 2021, Skims was accused of manipulating ad campaign footage featuring Kardashian.

-In April 2022, Skims released a campaign with celebrated models Tyra Banks, Heidi Klum, Alessandra Ambrosio and Candice Swanepoel.
-A conversation emerged about Banks being photoshopped, which compared side-by-side campaign images to video taken at the shoot.
+SKIMS boycott

+Kim Kardashian's recent move to open 15 stores across Israel while Israel's crimes in Gaza continue has been criticized by many of her fans, with critics calling for a boycott of SKIMS and the brand's addition to the official BDS list.